Get Me To College

 - Take AP and honors classes.

 - Take classes at community colleges.
 They are free for high school students.
-You can take electives such as psychology, sociology, art history, and more.
+You can take electives, such as psychology, sociology, art history, and more.
 You can work on your reading and writing.
 You can take your art class if you have so many classes you don’t have time for that at school.
 Get the schedule online or from your counselor.
 You will need a counselor’s signature to enroll.

 - Take enrichment programs around your academic and arts interests.
 There are so many online places to take classes.

 - Take after-school, Saturday, and summer programs.

 - Really get to know your teachers and ask to work on more projects.
 Teachers write recommendations for private colleges, some public universities, and scholarships.

 - SAVE YOUR BEST WORK EACH YEAR.
 Some colleges required graded papers.

 - Take Honors and AP Classes.
 The UCS and CSUS bump up your grades at least one point per class.